Heritage walk to see iconic churches on MG Road

 As part of our routine Globetrotting Girls India Bangalore meetup, my friends and I decided to do a heritage and photo walk to see churches on MG Road.
-We wanted something easy and a route that provides plenty of photographic opportunities.
-So we selected the three churches around Bangalore’s Mahatma Gandhi (MG) Road.
-Thanks to my friends who helped in planning out this route for the meetup.
+We wanted something easy and a route that provided plenty of photographic opportunities.
+So, we selected the three churches around Bangalore’s Mahatma Gandhi (MG) Road.
+Thanks to my friends who helped plan this route for the meetup.

 The heritage walk covers three iconic churches.
-It is an easy and relaxed walk and can be done by beginners as well.
+It is an easy and relaxed walk and can also be done by beginners.
 This walk is perfect and suitable for a regular walk either in the morning or evening, especially over the weekends.

 Dress appropriately and respect the churches as they are religious places.